sadqwdsa/int20h_test/README.rst

 Deployment
 -------------------

-Application is running on heroku service and can be found .. _here: https://int20h-test.herokuapp.com/
+Application is running on heroku service and can be found [here.](https://int20h-test.herokuapp.com/)